Dates: November 1-3, 2017

 To answer this question, the 2017 SHIFT Festival will feature three major topics, each with a core discussion question:

-In addition, SHIFT will feature an “Invitational” (see below) for select SHIFT Award Official Selections that showcases the most innovative, impactful and replicable work in the country before an audience of peers and funders, and two workshops designed to create playbooks for the creation of state offices of outdoor recreation and business alliances that can advocate on behalf of public lands.
+In addition, SHIFT will feature select SHIFT Award Official Selections (see below) in a showcase of the most innovative, impactful and replicable work in the country, and two workshops designed to create playbooks for the creation of state offices of outdoor recreation and business alliances that can advocate on behalf of public lands.

 85% of Americans today live in urban areas.
 In cities across the country, parks, trails and open spaces enhance property values, increase tax revenues, attract and retain high-paying businesses and highly skilled workers and boost economic prosperity.
 Open spaces in urban areas are key to the future of our public lands, for without that initial introduction to nature and its benefits, the next generation of Americans will never become invested in their preservation.